Kandy-IO/kandy-callMe-js-sdk/docs/kandy-doc.md

 new track to the call.
 This effectively allows for changing the track constraints (eg. device used) for an on-going call.

-The SDK will emit a `call:trackReplaced` event locally when the operation completes.
+The SDK will emit a [call:trackReplaced][16] event locally when the operation completes.
 The newly added track will need to be handled by the local application.
 The track will be replaced seamlessly for the remote application, which will not receive an event.